worldforge/smartbody/README.md

   external", and then reformat the code.
 * Documentation is sorely lacking.
 This goes both for high level concepts as well as low level things such as component layout.
+* Work is needed in making sure SmartBody more easily can interact with game engines.
+There needs to be a better interface between the core of SmartBody and the physical world in which it operates.
+Currently, the world is expressed using "sr" scene library.
+Instead of this tight coupling it would be beneficial if SmartBody could query an external world, allowing it to be directly integrated into game engines.

 ## License